mcellteam/cellblender_tutorials/gamer.rst

 collection of 2D, 3D, and 4D cellular and subcellular data derived from light and electron microscopy.
 The data we will be using today is from entry 3603.
 For the purposes of this tutorial, we have selected a nicely segmented section for model building.
-The segmentation can be found in file tt­sr­mit.mod.
+The segmentation can be found in file tt-sr-mit.mod.
 The segmentation has been created and visualized in IMOD and shown in Fig. 1.
 The hand-segmented contours can be used to generate a preliminary surface mesh of the extracted features in IMOD.